Travelling to Morocco in October: Is it a good time to visit?

 Where to go in Morocco in October

 Further north, the bustling cities of Rabat and Casablanca may be a bit overcast, but their cultural offerings ensure they remain compelling places to visit.
-Inland, Marrakech shines in October, as the oppressive summer heat has finally subsided.
-This allows travellers to wander the ancient medina and enjoy the atmosphere of Djemma el-Fnaa square, without being overwhelmed by stifling temperatures.
+Inland, Marrakech shines in October, as the oppressive summer heat has finally subsided and the tourist crowds are slightly reduced after the busy summer months.

-The nearby Atlas Mountains also beckon during this time as the moderate climate makes hiking and trekking beneath the rugged peaks a true delight.
+The nearby Atlas Mountains also beckon during this time as the moderate climate makes hiking and trekking an absolute joy.
 If you’re heading to Imlil, just be sure to pack some warm layers, as the mountain nights can get quite chilly.
-For those seeking a rigorous outdoor experience, October presents an ideal window to tackle North Africa’s highest peak, Mount Toubkal.
+For those seeking a challenging climb, October presents an ideal window to tackle North Africa’s highest peak, Mount Toubkal.

 If you're visiting Morocco in October, this two-week itinerary from Essaouira is a great option for those who are self-driving.
 It takes in some of the main attractions in the country's south, as well as getting a little off the beaten tourist track.